flenniken/statictea/docs/functions.md

 Get a list value by its index.
 If the index is invalid, the default value is returned when specified, else a warning is generated.
 You can use negative index values.
 Index -1 gets the last element.
 It is short hand for len - 1.
 Index -2 is len - 2, etc.

 ~~~
-get(list: list, index: int, default: optional any) any
+get = func(list: list, index: int, default: optional any) any
 ~~~

 Examples: